snuids/jVectorMapKibana/README.md

 # jVectorMapKibana

-An Offline map visaulizer for Kibana 4.4.
+An Offline map visualizer for Kibana 4.4.

 Copyright 2016 Arnaud Marchand